Calum09/Calum09/README.md

 - 🧑‍💻 Previously worked in the games industry.
 With a background in QA testing and digital operations, I've worked at top companies including Omeda Studios and Creative Assembly, contributing to the development of the Total War series and Predecessor.

-- 📖 Having earned a BA in Computing and History from the University of Kent, I'm now actively seeking a new career path as a Software Engineer.
+- 📖 BA in Computing and History from the University of Kent.

 - 📫 How to reach me - [![Linkedin Badge](https://img.shields.io/badge/-CalumLaverick-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/calum-laverick-5a9133162/)